mike632t/x11-calc/README.md

 The  X11 implementation on the Raspberry Pi 4 is just too slow to draw  the display without it flickering (but it works well on the Jetson Nano, and an old P4 with Intel graphics).
+I suspect that rewriting the display code  to use  a custom font or a fixed size bitmap for each digit instead of drawing each segment individually might speed things up.